torvalds/linux/Documentation/admin-guide/binfmt-misc.rst

  - the magic must reside in the first 128 bytes of the file, i.e. offset+size(magic) has to be less than 128
  - the interpreter string may not exceed 127 characters
+ - an interpreter used with ``C`` but without ``F`` has to be named by an absolute path.
+It is opened when the binary is executed, so a relative one would be resolved against the working directory of whoever runs the binary

 bpf-backed handlers